-Under our SR policy, our sustainability process begins with the identification of relevant factors.
-Relevant factors are then prioritised as material factors which are then validated.
-The end result of this process is a list of material Sustainability Factors disclosed in this Report.
+Under our SR policy, our sustainability process begins with an understanding of the Group's context.
+This is followed by the ongoing identification and assessment of the Group's impacts.
+The most significant impacts are prioritised for reporting, and the result of this process is a list of material Sustainability Factors disclosed in this Report.

 Processes involved are as shown in the chart below: